The Culture Ministry of Peru changed the schedule to visit Machu Picchu last November 28 2022 and here we give you all the infomation about it.

 not as big as the one from Lima, but it is still beautiful.

-This month starts with the all Saint's day and Day of the Dead, people bring flowers to the cementeries, clean their relatives' gravestones, and share food and drink with the departed.
+This month starts with all Saint's day and Day of the Dead, people bring flowers to the cemeteries, clean their relatives' gravestones, and share food and drink with the departed.
 Across the country, guaguas (bread shaped like dolls and horses) are baked for children.

-December is an important month, Cusco celebrates the Christmast Eve with the Santuraytikuy meaning Saints for sale, this is one of Peru's largest arts-and-craft fairs.
+December is an important month, Cusco celebrates Christmas Eve with the Santuraytikuy meaning Saints for sale, this is one of Peru's largest arts-and-craft fairs.
 Artisans gather to sell nativity scenes, religious carvings, and pottery in the main plaza.
-Cusquenias also celebrates New Years Eve dressed with yellow clothes and accesories for good luck and before 12:00 AM they start fireworks on the main square that make the whole experience greater.
+Cusquenias also celebrates New Year's Eve dressed in yellow clothes and accessories for good luck and before 12:00 AM they start fireworks on the main square that make the whole experience greater.